Dreadnought: Long-range gunnery

 In naval battles of the 1890s the decisive weapon was the medium-calibre, typically 6 in, quick-firing gun firing at relatively short range; at the Battle of the Yalu River in 1894, the victorious Japanese did not commence firing until the range had closed to 3900 m, and most of the fighting occurred at 2000 m.
 At these ranges, lighter guns had good accuracy, and their high rate of fire delivered high volumes of ordnance on the target, known as the "hail of fire".
 Naval gunnery was too inaccurate to hit targets at a longer range.

 By the early 20th century, British and American admirals expected future battleships would engage at longer distances.
 Newer models of torpedo had longer ranges.
 For instance, in 1903, the US Navy ordered a design of torpedo effective to 4000 yd.
 Both British and American admirals concluded that they needed to engage the enemy at longer ranges.
-In 1900, Admiral Fisher, commanding the Royal Navy Mediterranean Fleet, ordered gunnery practice with 6-inch guns at 6000 yd.
+In 1900, Admiral John Fisher, commanding the Royal Navy Mediterranean Fleet, ordered gunnery practice with 6-inch guns at 6000 yd.
 By 1904 the US Naval War College was considering the effects on battleship tactics of torpedoes with a range of 7000 to 8000 yd.

 The range of light and medium-calibre guns was limited, and accuracy declined badly at longer range.
 At longer ranges the advantage of a high rate of fire decreased; accurate shooting depended on spotting the shell-splashes of the previous salvo, which limited the optimum rate of fire.

 On 10 August 1904 the Imperial Russian Navy and the Imperial Japanese Navy had one of the longest-range gunnery duels to date—over 13000 m during the Battle of the Yellow Sea.
-The Russian battleships were equipped with Liuzhol range finders with an effective range of 4000 m, and the Japanese ships had Barr & Stroud range finders that reached out to 6000 m, but both sides still managed to hit each other with 12 in fire at 13000 m.
+The Russian battleships were equipped with Lugeol range finders with an effective range of 4000 m, and the Japanese ships had Barr & Stroud range finders that reached out to 6000 m, but both sides still managed to hit each other with 12 in fire at 13000 m.
 Naval architects and strategists around the world took notice.

 All-big-gun mixed-calibre ships

 An evolutionary step was to reduce the quick-firing secondary battery and substitute additional heavy guns, typically 9.2 to 10 in.
 Ships designed in this way have been described as 'all-big-gun mixed-calibre' or later 'semi-dreadnoughts'.
-Semi-dreadnought ships had many heavy secondary guns in wing turrets near the center of the ship, instead of the small guns mounted in barbettes of earlier pre-dreadnought ships.
+Semi-dreadnought ships had many heavy secondary guns in wing turrets near the centre of the ship, instead of the small guns mounted in barbettes of earlier pre-dreadnought ships.